tommybl/PortfolioStrat-mean-test/README.md

 # PortfolioStrat Mean Task

+The application generate random charts (line, bar and scatter) with 1 to 4 series, each with 10 to 30 values.

 > Build process: download the project and run the following command

 `npm install && npm run gulp`